Working with Iterators

 toIterator (iterable $iterable): Iterator

-Converts any iterable object (array, Traversable) to an Iterator.
+Converts any iterable object (array, Traversable) into an Iterator.
 If the input is already an Iterator, it is returned unchanged.

 $array = [1, 2, 3];